ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/hemoglobin/index.rst

 Pregnancy Adjustment
 ^^^^^^^^^^^^^^^^^^^^

 To sample hemoglobin values for pregnant/lactating women, use the same functions as above, but multiply the hemoglobin mean and standard deviation parameters used for those functions by the respective pregnancy adjustment factors listed below.
-Notably, the GBD 2019 assumes that the pregnancy adjustment factor applies to 40 weeks of gestation and 6 weeks post-gestation.
+Hemoglobin exposure values for pregnant women should be sampled from this adjusted distribution using the same propensity that was used to sample from the unadjusted distribution prior to the pregnancy.
+The adjusted pregnancy hemoglobin exposure should persist throughout pregnancy and the postpartum period for a given simulant, at which point another value should be sampled from the (age-appropriate, which could be different than the pre-pregnancy age group) unadjusted hemoglobin exposure distribution using the same propensity value.

 .. list-table:: Pregnancy Adjustment Factors
   :widths: 15, 30, 10